ESPresense/ad-espresense-ips/README.md

       will_topic: appdaemon
 ```

-Finally you need something like this in your apps:
+Finally you need something like this in your `app.yaml`:
 ```yaml
 ESPresenseIps:
   module: espresense-ips